ISAACOYE/isaacoyediran/README.md

 # Hi, I'm Isaac Oyediran

 I'm a Biomedical Informatics M.S. student at NYU with a passion for solving real-world problems using AI, automation, and data-driven tools.
-From clinical NLP and bioinformatics pipelines to mobile apps and decision support systems, I love building solutions that bridge tech and impact.
+From clinical NLP and bioinformatics pipelines to mobile apps and decision support systems, I love building solutions that bridge tech and healthcare impact.

 ---